kelsierfin/BasicGamingPlatform/Authentication Team Files/auth_use_case_descriptions.md

 **Pre-Conditions**
 - the system is accessible and online
-- the user is a registered and has a username
+- the user is registered and has a username

 **Exceptions**
 The user has not played any previous match is using the platform for the first time.